Resolutions and vows

 - We discuss an exercise that I facilitated among participants at a Teaching and Learning workshop sponsored by the American Association of Philosophy Teachers (AAPT).
 The exercise was designed to place participants in the role of inadequately supported learners by asking them to fold an origami crane with varying levels of instruction and feedback.
 The failure of many participants to successfully fold cranes functioned as a striking analogy for student failures to learn without explicit how-to instruction, goal-directed practice, and targeted feedback.
 In reflecting on the activity, participants developed strategies to become more learner-centered and better support student success through transparent alignment, explicit how-to instruction, and frequent, targeted feedback.

-- "I Feared for My Life:" Police Killings, Epistemic Injustice, and Social Distrust (non-final draft for an upcoming volume on the philosophy of social trust; please do not cite)
+- "I Feared for My Life:" Police Killings, Epistemic Injustice, and Social Distrust (forthcoming in Social Trust ed.
+Kevin Vallier and Michael Weber)

 - Police officers who shoot unarmed civilians often attempt to defend themselves by claiming to have feared for their lives, and such fear excuses are generally successful.
 In many cases, this fear is greatly out of proportion with the officer’s evidence about the actual risk of harm, and any fear felt by the officer was not epistemically justified.
 The most obvious and important wrong that results from inappropriate acceptance of the fear excuse is that victims of police shootings do not receive justice.
 Less obvious are the pervasive epistemic harms that stem from acceptance of the fear excuse, and I explore how the fear excuse leads to epistemic injustices of multiple sorts.
 In particular, I illustrate how widespread acceptance of the fear excuse enables and encourages the dominant group to maintain false beliefs, which harms them as knowers by making it harder for them to learn the truth; I argue that this is an instance of a particular kind of epistemic injustice against dominant groups that I call ignorance bolstering.
 I then investigate the ways in which ignorance bolstering and other forms of epistemic injustice are likely to undermine the preconditions for social trust between people of color and the police and between the people of color and the white majority.